jacobdamasco/grocerup/README.md

 ## Future Features
 - Create a personal account that links to your own personal dashboard
 - Create grocery lists with items that can be checked off
-- Add a search bar that filters items in your inventory.
+- Add a search bar that filters items in your inventory

 ## License